-Workshop: Reading and Writing Markdown
+Workshop: Writing Markdown

 Dustin Curtis, CC0, via Wikimedia Commons